Texas Criminal Defense Lawyer Wayne Goralski

 An experienced criminal lawyer fighting for your rights

+Have you been arrested for Arson?
 If you have been arrested and charged with Arson in Texas, you need an experienced criminal defense lawyer on your side.
 If you want justice, then you will have to fight for it and present your case in the best possible light.
 The other side wants to win, if you face prosecution for an arson crime in Texas, you need an experienced criminal defense lawyer on your side, who knows how to build your defense case, so that you can assert the best criminal defense.
 Attorney Wayne Goralski will fight to defend the rights of his clients.
+Lawyer Wayne “Roger” Goralski has achieved multiple pre-trial dismissals in criminal cases.
 He has built his reputation on getting results.
 He is intimately familiar with all facets of the Texas criminal justice system, and has the criminal defense knowledge and skill to make sure you understand your legal options and to guide you through the criminal legal process.

 Attorney Wayne Roger Goralski is a Houston-based attorney, working as a criminal defense lawyer and handling civil litigation cases, has more than 27 years of experience as a former criminal justice professional with the Houston Police Department.
 Wayne has been trained and has handled Burglary and Theft Investigations as an police investigator for Houston Police Department.
 Wayne Goralski, served as the Administrative Lieutenant for the Burglary and Theft Division, the HPD’s largest investigative division, with administrative and operational responsibilities for the division, including the review through the intake section of all arrests with holds for property crimes such as burglary, felony theft, misdemeanor theft, burglary of a motor vehicle, criminal mischief, financial crimes, forgery, insufficient funds, credit card fraud, and identity theft.
 Wayne is now honorably retired and practicing law as the owner of his own law office.
 Wayne Goralski spent 10 years working the streets of Houston as a Supervisor and a Police Officer, and 17 additional years as a Squad and Division Commander.
 Wayne Goralski worked for several years as the Supervising Staff Attorney, in the Chief’s Command for the Chief of Police.
 Wayne Goralski has been a licensed Texas attorney for 17 years, since 1997.